Complete-Genomics/denovo_OLC/README.md

 The best tested strategy was scheme B: remove the eight lowest-scoring reads per capped pool using ML, then apply the unchanged conflict graph.
 It reduced pairwise comparisons by 54.7% and increased mean identity to 95.28%, at a 24.48% read-removal rate.
-In 2,997 paired barcodes, scheme B was better than the graph-only filter for 805 (26.9%), worse for 516 (17.2%), and tied for 1,676 (55.9%).
+In 2,997 matched barcodes, scheme B was better than the graph-only filter for 805 (26.9%), worse for 516 (17.2%), and tied for 1,676 (55.9%).